httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 If Covered Content contains an identifier for a header field that is not present or malformed in the message, the implementation MUST produce an error.

+If Covered Content contains an identifier for a Dictionary member that references a header field that is not present, is malformed in the message, or is not a Dictionary Structured Field, the implementation MUST produce an error.
+If the header field value does not contain the specified member, the implementation MUST produce an error.

+If Covered Content contains an identifier for a List Prefix that references a header field that is not present, is malformed in the message, or is not a List Structured Field, the implementation MUST produce an error.
+If the header field value contains fewer than the specified number of members, the implementation MUST produce an error.

 For the non-normative example Signature metadata in {{example-metadata}}, the corresponding Signature Input is:

 ~~~